 Information for Current Landlords

-Initial inspections are usually scheduled within 15 business days of receipt of the Request for Tenancy Approval (RFTA).
+Initial inspections are usually scheduled within 5 weeks of receipt of the completed Request for Tenancy Approval (RFTA).
 RCAP Solutions will provide a 6-hour visit window.
 The landlord must be present for the inspection to take place.

 Any items that do not pass the inspection are called "deficiencies".
 The inspector will provide information on what corrections are needed for the deficiency and the timeframe to make corrections.